-How to Mount a NTFS Drive on CentOS / RHEL / Scientific Linux
+How to Mount an NTFS Drive on CentOS / RHEL / Rocky Linux

 This tutorial will show you how to mount an NTFS drive ina read/write mode on CentOS and other RHEL based Linux operating systems with ntfs-3g driver.
 NTFS-3G is a stable Open Source NTFS driver that supports reading and writing to NTFS drives on Linux and other operating systems.

-The ntfs-3g driver is available in the EPEL repository.
+The ntfs-3g driver is available in the EPEL repository, it is available for all RHEL-based systems like AlmaLinux, CentOS, Rocky Linux, and also RHEL itself from version 6 to 9.
 The first step is to install and activate EPEL on your Linux system.

 Enable the EPEL repository

 Run the following command as root user on the shell to enable the EPEL repository.

 yum install epel-release